 New Creation Christian Academy may ask for the withdrawal of any student whose conduct is detrimental to its reputation and good name, or more important, to the reputation of the Lord Jesus Christ.
 When the Administrator of New Creation Christian Academy determines that a student should be separated from NCCA, the Administrator will consider the evidence and any other testimony bearing on the issue, paying special attention to the guidelines specified in the Student Handbook.
 The entire case will be duly documented, including such pertinent information to communicate the basis and reason for the dismissal.
+The case will then be forwarded to the Board for their information.
 Final determination in the matter of separation lies with the Administration.